 I think it’s time we rise up as Christian women and follow the advice in Titus 2.
 Instead of spending our energy debating who has a better life, let us join efforts to encourage and advise each other so that we can each do a good job at raising the next generation; whether we need a second income or not.
 We need each other.
-Let’s not let pride segregate us from reaching out to other moms who are feeling alone in their efforts to do the right thing too.
+Let’s not let pride segregate us.
+We need to reach out to other moms who are also feeling alone in their efforts to do the right thing.
 It takes a village to raise a child.

 If you are feeling the pressures of the debate today, I encourage you to live your life according to your convictions and do not let the pressures of this world deter you from what you need to do for your family.
 God is your judge, not them!